alpaca-core/alpaca-core-sdk/doc/dev/build.md

 * [CMake](https://cmake.org/) 3.22 or later
 * For some build flavors and optional components:
     * Android: CMake 3.24 is needed to properly find JNI
+    * The Java wrapper should work with Java 8+, but Java 17+ is needed to build the Java tests and examples
     * GUI Demos: [SDL2](https://wiki.libsdl.org/SDL2/FrontPage)
     * Different computational backends require their respective SDKs and dependencies